-Small business bookkeeping deadly sin #1: Not reconciling your records to your bank statementWayne Burgan
+Small business bookkeeping deadly sin #1: Not reconciling your records to your bank statementKelly

-A bank reconciliation is one of the first things your business accountant and tax auditor will want to see, and is an easy way of ensuring your finances are up to date.
-However, not completing one is the first Deadly Sin that is commonly committed by small business owners.
-It is so important because it indicates the quality of your records and that your accounts show all that went through your bank.
+It is one of the first things your business accountant and tax auditor will want to see.
+It is an easy way of ensuring your finances are up to date and indicates the quality of your records.

 - Are a headache for your accountant and will require more time to analyse.